The notice says :

 Lay a 17.7 mm thick template (green).
 Hold the parts down well on it and solder the red pieces.

-When the assembly is finished, shorten the ends of the nickel silver bars (cutting pliers then file) to obtain a length of about 19 mm (almost flush with the shoes).
-Note that with this way of proceeding, the soldering is always done on the inside of the shoes and doesn’t risk impeding the etching.
+When the assembly is finished, shorten the ends of the nickel silver bars (cutting pliers then file) to obtain a length of about 19 mm (almost flush with the blocks).
+Note that with this way of proceeding, the soldering is always done on the inside of the blocks and doesn’t risk impeding the etching.

 The original control rods are shortened to keep only the triangles.